astronomer/airflow-guides/guides/getting-started-with-new-cloud.md

 We'd recommend running `astro version` on a bi-weekly basis to see what the latest is.

-If you're behind, you can run `astro upgrade` and run the curl command that will output.
+If you're behind, you can run `astro upgrade` and follow the instructions from it.

 ### When will Astronomer run Airflow 1.10?